Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Deployment Guide.md

 # Installing the custom connector

 The CCO Azure Infrastructure Dashboard requires you to install the Power BI Custom Connector located in the same folder as the CCO Infrastructure Dashboard: ([CCoDashboardAzureConnector.mez][CCoDashboardAzureConnector]).
-This Custom Connector allows us to leverage information from Azure Management REST APIs that requires POST methods and errors control.
+This Custom Connector allows us to leverage information from Azure Management REST APIs that require POST methods and error handling.

 To install the custom connector you must copy the file [CCoDashboardAzureConnector.mez][CCoDashboardAzureConnector] from the **ccodashboard/dashboards/CCODashboard-Infrastructure/** folder to the folder that Power BI creates by default in the Documents folder in your PC.
 If this folder doesn't exist, you can create a new one with this name.